home

 The Mythology

-In addition to it's homes, schools, office park and lifestyle centers, the island has protected state parkland and wetland wildlife refuge areas.
-In recent years the booming yet carefully managed tourism industry has been of substantial positive economic impact, with visitors enjoying the downtown riverwalk with its charming gardens, shopping & dining establishments, and the many cultural attractions such as art galleries, museums & festivals.
+Hence, the land vehicles are purrimarily bikes, electric scooters and golf carts.
+In addition to it's homes, schools, office park and lifestyle centers, the island has purrotected state parkland and wetland wildlife refuge areas.
+In recent years the booming yet carefully managed sports and tourism industry has been of substantial positive economic impact, with visitors enjoying the downtown riverwalk with its charming gardens, shopping & dining establishments, the fresh local purroduce of the farmers market, and cultural attractions of the library, purrforming arts center, theatre, mewseums, dojo, spa, shrine & festivals.

-The island also attracts academia, with scholars & scientists from the UNC system exploring the many ancient ruins & shipwrecks, underground caverns & hot vents, and the championship golf courses that somehow seem to be much larger than their accountable acreage.
-It's a coastal sports paradise, with clear waters for reef diving that teem with abundant marine life, stretches of finely powdered sands, dunes for launching balloons & kites, bustling marina and fishing piers, and paved bike paths winding beneath the lush canopy of a maritime forest.
+The island also attracts academia, with scholars & scientists from the UNC system exploring the many ancient ruins & shipwrecks, underground caverns & hot vents, nature purreserves, and the championship golf courses that somehow seem to be much larger than their accountable acreage.
+It is a coastal purradise, with clear waters for the surfing, diving & fishing, stretches of finely powdered sands, dunes for balloons, kites and rec league volleyball, the marina and fishing piers, and paved bike paths beneath the lush canopy of a meowritime forest with trees for the local Purrkour style of free running / climbing.

-Visitors' lodging can range from beach-front rental houses, bed & breakfast cottages, and the traditional ryokan/ rotemburo Japanese style inns with hot springs.
-Primitive camping sites are also available amidst the dunes or within a short hike from the waterfalls cascading from the mountain lake.
-Thus is the fictional context where the multicultural/ species citizens of this mid-Atlantic isle welcome y'all with noted southern hospitality, whose proud county motto is "We're as groomed as groomed can be!"
+Visitors' lodging can range from rental beach houses, bed & breakfast cottages, and the Japanese style Kitt Inn ryokan / rotemburo with hot spurrings for the soothing soak.
+With reservations from the Purrk Ranger's Office, purrimitive camping sites are also available amidst the dunes or within a short hike from the waterfalls cascading from the mountain lake, not far from the grottos and Faerire Grove.
+Thus, this is the fictional context where the multicultural / species citizens who compurrise this mid-Atlantic isle welcome y'all with noted southern hospitality, purrsented in the local dialect of Nekolina OBX Cat Speak.

 The Reality